When a Loved One Dies at Home.

 The funeral director can then be contacted and the deceased released to their care.
 They are there to offer lots of helpful advice – and you can talk to them if you have concerns of any kind.

 It is not unusual for the doctor to discuss the cause of death with the coroner, even if the death was clearly from natural causes.
-This will be necessary if the deceased died suddenly, and had not been under a doctor’s care during the past 14 days.
+This will be necessary if the deceased died suddenly or unexpectedly.
 This does not mean that a post-mortem examination is necessary, but the Death Certificate cannot be released until confirmation of the Coroners agreement has been received.

 Registering the death.